vertec-io/pl3xus/examples/README.md

-# Bevy Eventwork Examples
+# Bevy Pl3xus Examples

-This directory contains all examples for the `bevy_eventwork` project, organized by use case.
+This directory contains all examples for the `pl3xus` project, organized by use case.

 ## Structure